riddopic/garcon/README.md

 A collection of methods helpful in writing complex cookbooks that are impossible to comprehend.

-Hipster, hoodie ninja cool awesom.
+Hipster, hoodie ninja cool awesome.

 ## Requirements